haberdashPI/vscode-selection-utilities/docs/motions.md

 - They allow for kakoune-like workflows, because both the end and start of a selection can move by a given unit (e.g. move selection so it surrounds *just* the next word).

 Below are the pre-defined motions, all of which can be customized.
 For ultimate flexiblity, you can use the generic [`moveby`](#the-custom-moveby-command) command.
+The units are defined by regex's (listed in the next section).

+## Move cursor

+These commands move the cursor, without selecting.

+- "Move Cursor to Next Paragraph": `selection-utilities.moveToNextParagraph`
+- "Move Cursor to Next Subsection": `selection-utilities.moveToNextSubsection`
+- "Move Cursor to Next Section": `selection-utilities.moveToNextSection`
+- "Move Cursor to Previous Subword": `selection-utilities.moveToPreviousSubword`
+- "Move Cursor to Previous Word": `selection-utilities.moveToPreviousWord`
+- "Move Cursor to Previous non-whitespace characters": `selection-utilities.moveToPreviousWORD`
+- "Move Cursor to Previous Paragraph": `selection-utilities.moveToPreviousParagraph`
+- "Move Cursor to Previous Subsection": `selection-utilities.moveToPreviousSubsection`
+- "Move Cursor to Previous Section": `selection-utilities.moveToPreviousSection`

+## Move selection

-Below, the "Move Selection" commands adjust both the start and end of the selection while the "Select to" commands only change the end or start of the selection, depending on the location of the anchor.
-The units are defined by regex's (listed below).
+These commands adjust both the start and end of the selection, so that it surrounds the given unit.

 - "Move Selection to Next Subword": `selection-utilities.moveToNextSubword`
+- "Move Selection to Next Word": `selection-utilities.moveToNextWord`
+- "Move Selection to Next non-whitespace characters": `selection-utilities.moveToNextWORD`
+- "Move Selection to Next Paragraph": `selection-utilities.moveToNextParagraph`
+- "Move Selection to Next Subsection": `selection-utilities.moveToNextSubsection`
+- "Move Selection to Next Section": `selection-utilities.moveToNextSection`
+- "Move Selection to Previous Subword": `selection-utilities.moveToPreviousSubword`
+- "Move Selection to Previous Word": `selection-utilities.moveToPreviousWord`
+- "Move Selection to Previous non-whitespace characters": `selection-utilities.moveToPreviousWORD`
+- "Move Selection to Previous Paragraph": `selection-utilities.moveToPreviousParagraph`
+- "Move Selection to Previous Subsection": `selection-utilities.moveToPreviousSubsection`
+- "Move Selection to Previous Section": `selection-utilities.moveToPreviousSection`

+## Select to unit

+These commands adjust one end of the selection by the given unit.

 - "Select to Next Subword": `selection-utilities.selectToNextSubword`
-- "Move Selection to Next Word": `selection-utilities.moveToNextWord`
 - "Select to Next Word": `selection-utilities.selectToNextWord`
-- "Move Selection to Next non-whitespace characters": `selection-utilities.moveToNextWORD`
 - "Select to Next non-whitespace characters": `selection-utilities.selectToNextWORD`
-- "Move Selection to Next Paragraph": `selection-utilities.moveToNextParagraph`
 - "Select to Next Paragraph": `selection-utilities.selectToNextParagraph`
-- "Move Selection to Next Subsection": `selection-utilities.moveToNextSubsection`
 - "Select to Next Subsection": `selection-utilities.selectToNextSubsection`
-- "Move Selection to Next Section": `selection-utilities.moveToNextSection`
 - "Select to Next Section": `selection-utilities.selectToNextSection`
-- "Move Selection to Previous Subword": `selection-utilities.moveToPreviousSubword`
 - "Select to Subword": `selection-utilities.selectToPreviousSubword`
-- "Move Selection to Previous Word": `selection-utilities.moveToPreviousWord`
 - "Select to Word": `selection-utilities.selectToPreviousWord`
-- "Move Selection to Previous non-whitespace characters": `selection-utilities.moveToPreviousWORD`
 - "Select to non-whitespace characters": `selection-utilities.selectToPreviousWORD`
-- "Move Selection to Previous Paragraph": `selection-utilities.moveToPreviousParagraph`
 - "Select to Paragraph": `selection-utilities.selectToPreviousParagraph`
-- "Move Selection to Previous Subsection": `selection-utilities.moveToPreviousSubsection`
 - "Select to Subsection": `selection-utilities.selectToPreviousSubsection`
-- "Move Selection to Previous Section": `selection-utilities.moveToPreviousSection`
 - "Select to Section": `selection-utilities.selectToPreviousSection`
+- "Move Cursor to Next Subword": `selection-utilities.moveToNextSubword`
+- "Move Cursor to Next Word": `selection-utilities.moveToNextWord`
+- "Move Cursor to Next non-whitespace characters": `selection-utilities.moveToNextWORD`

 ## Custom Motions

-First you have to define the units you wish to move the cursor by using `motionUnits`.
+You can define any units you wish to move the cursor by using `motionUnits`.

 These are defined in your settings file (open with the command `Preferences:
 Open Settings (JSON)`), using `selection-utilities.motionUnits`.
 This setting is an array with entries containing a `name` and a `regex` value.
 Each regex is compiled with the g and u flags (global search and unicode support).
 The default units are listed below.

 ```json